adriannovegil/awesome-observability/README.md

  * [PinPoint](https://github.com/naver/pinpoint) - Open source APM tool for large-scale distributed systems written in java.
  * [inspectIT Ocelot](https://inspectit.rocks/) - Java agent for collecting performance, tracing and business data.
  * [SkyWalking](https://skywalking.apache.org/) - Application performance monitor tool for distributed systems, especially designed for microservices, cloud native and container-based (Docker, K8s, Mesos) architectures.
+ * [Kiali](https://www.kiali.io/) - Observability console for Istio with service mesh configuration capabilities.
+It helps you to understand the structure of your service mesh by inferring the topology, and also provides the health of your mesh.
+ * [NexClipper](https://www.nexclipper.io/) - NexClipper is Open Source software for Cloud Native monitoring and operation , especailly for Kubernetes, to support enterprise environments and integrate with Prometheus
+ * [Sysdig](https://sysdig.com/) - A data-first approach to delivering reliable, secure containerized applications.
  * [falcon-plus](https://github.com/open-falcon/falcon-plus) - An open-source and enterprise-level monitoring system.
  * [NewRelic](https://newrelic.com) - complex service for both application and infrastructure monitoring
  * [DataDog](https://www.datadoghq.com) - complex service for both application and infrastructure monitoring